 Pablo Friedmann obtained his Bachelor's degree in Fine Arts from Escuela de Pintura, Escultura Grabado y Dibujo "La Esmeralda" in Mexico City and later received his Master's in Fine Arts in Painting from the Royal College of Art in London.
 For ten years Pablo worked as the Artist Facilitator in the Arts in Corrections Program at the Calipatria State Prison in California, and has taught art history at Massachusetts Community College, Cambridge College, Bunker Hill Community College, and for Boston University's Prison Education Programs.
 As an artist Pablo has had exhibitions in Paris, London, Mexico, and the United States.
 At the MFA Pablo currently works as instructor in the Artful Adventures and Artful Healing Programs and is also the Community Arts Liaison for the Roxbury Boys and Girls Club.

 Lauren Hope Griffin is a recent graduate of the Maryland Institute College of Art, with a double major in Art History and Ceramics.
 She is currently enrolled in Boston University's Museum Education program.
 Also an artist, she creates works that examine the role of museums and historical study in the 21st century through humor, craft and internet memes.
 She also works for Historic New England as a Museum Guide, and at local studios as a ceramics instructor.
+At the MFA Lauren is an instructor in the Artful Adventures and Gallery Learning programs.

 Amy Beth Harrison grew up drawing and painting but fell in love with sculpture in college.
 She holds a degree in ceramics from Brigham Young University and also has a Master's degree in Fine Arts from Massachusetts College of Art & Design with a concentration in sculpture.
 She has had residencies at the Vermont Studio Center and the Houston Center for Contemporary Craft where she first began teaching.
 In addition to working at the MFA as an Artful Adventures instructor she also teaches at the Roxbury Preparatory Charter School and has taught with the Forest Hills Educational Trust and at the West End House Boys and Girls Club.
 In her free time Amy Beth creates installations and sculptures on home, landscape, and emotion, and has displayed in various locations around Boston.